numba/numba-mlir/doc/newlangref.md

 Supported Numpy ops on vectors: (TBD)

+### Masking

+Tensors and vectors are masked, i.e. individual elements can be marked active or inactive.

+`group.load/vload` will mark elements which are outside of requested shape as inactive.

+`group.store` will only update destination elements which have source mask active.

+Assigning tensor elements via `[]` will mark them as active.

+There is intentionally no way to mark element as inactive opther than creating new tensor/vector.

+For numpy functions operating on tensors/vectors, spicific element will be marked as active only if all source elements it accesses are marked as active.

+Reduction functions will only consider active elements.

+Allocation functions `group.(v)zeros`,`group.(v)ones`,`group.(v)full` will mark all elements as active, `group.empty` will ask all elements as inactive.

+Mask is allocated in the same storage as tensor/vector data.
+In some cases (allocation function) compiler can elide mask allocation and return pseudo-mask, always active.

+Mask can be accessed directly via `tensor.mask` property.
+Returned mask will have same shape as the original array and has dtype of `bool`.
+Returned mask is read-only.
+Active elements are marked as `False` as the returned mask (following Numpy masked arrays convention).

 ### Switching to SubGroup or WorkItem scope

 While the main execution model is WorkGroup scope execution, it's possible to